 Who’s behind Musicuentos?

 Why Musicuentos?
 The two strategies that most transformed my teaching from a boring grammar class to an interactive, acquisition-rich environment were música and cuentos (stories).
-Now, my goal as a teacher, blogger, and consultant is to share that journey with you.
-I do not primarily aim to provide you with activities, although I can and often do.
-On the blog, you will find at least as many blog entries with advice and practical help as you will with specific activities.
-I’d rather help you learn how to enrich and facilitate your classroom through the people inside it.
+I love to share that journey with you as we endeavor to enrich and facilitate our classrooms through the people inside it.

-On a personal note, I am married to my best friend who also happens to be my expert webmaster.
-We have been married since 2007 and we have three Cottrell-itos ages 3 to 7.
+On a personal note, I have been married to my best friend since 2007 and we have three amazing children.
 We enjoy spending time outdoors, reading, and growing in our faith in God.
 We’re thankful for our life, family, talents, and opportunities and enjoy sharing what we’ve learned with others and learning from their journey as well.

 What’s Sara-Elizabeth up to?